 - Integrity: Open and honest communication with Arcadia and your host institution (if applicable) is especially necessary during these times, and ethical behavior is essential.
 This means following the rules even when no one is watching.
 Any measures implemented to protect you and the community from COVID-19 are only effective if they are followed by everyone.

-- You will need to self-quarantine for up to two weeks upon arrival.
+- You will likely need to self-quarantine for up to two weeks upon arrival.

 - You will likely spend a lot of time at the Arcadia Center or on your host campus, and in your housing accommodation, potentially in your room.

-- You will likely not be able to travel around Europe as you may have planned.
+- You will likely not be able to travel around other countries as you may have planned.

 - You will likely spend much of your time wearing a mask and social distancing.